 Protoype Cup, driving an Opel-engined PRC.
 She was sixth in the championship.

-Clare Surtees - racing in the Ginetta Racing Drivers Club Plus series in the UK, in a Ginetta G40.
+Clare Surtees - raced in the 2017 Ginetta Racing Drivers Club Plus series in the UK, in a Ginetta G40.
 This is her first time on track since 2013.
 Previously, she raced historics, including an MGB and a 1934 Singer Le Mans, which she used in races and hillclimbs as far afield as Australia.
 She has been active since at least 2008.

 Hanna Tolstrup – former karter who raced in the